-Often thought of as the jewel in North Africa's crown, Egypt is a popular destination for history buffs, nature lovers and adventure seekers.
+Often considered the jewel in North Africa's crown, Egypt is a popular destination for history buffs, nature lovers and adventure seekers.
 It is home to some of the world's most iconic sights, including the Great Pyramid at Giza, the only surviving member of the Seven Wonders of the Ancient World.
 To get the most out of your visit, brush up on your knowledge of the country's geography and history before you go.

 Where is Egypt?

 Egypt occupies the northeast corner of North Africa.
-It shares borders with Libya to the west, the Sudan to the south and the Mediterranean Sea to the north.
+It shares borders with Libya to the west, with Sudan to the south and with the Mediterranean Sea to the north.
 To the east the country borders the Red Sea and is separated from the Egyptian Sinai Peninsula by the Suez Canal.
 The Sinai Peninsula shares borders with Israel and the Gaza Strip.

 The country's primary water source is the River Nile.
 Flowing northwards through 11 African countries, the Nile measures 4,358 miles/6,853 kilometers in length and is considered the longest river in the world.
 In Egypt, the fertile Nile Delta is responsible for most of the country's agricultural output.
 In the far south lies Lake Nasser, one of the planet's largest man-made lakes.
 It has a total surface area of 2,030 square miles/5,357 square kilometers and was created by flooding caused by the construction of the Aswan Dam.